Our horses mental and physical well-being is just as important to us as our own.

 In the summer

-During the day the working horses are all brought in to the stables to complete their work schedules and rest in the cool away from flies.
+During the day the working horses are brought in to the stables for health checks and to complete their work schedules and rest in the cool away from flies.
 The stables have automatic drinkers to allow the horses access to fresh water whenever they require it.

 The horses are run in each day as a herd from the fields along the tracks to the stables.
 On arrival at the yard each horse will go into his own stable and await the staff to come round shutting the doors.
 As an incentive to come into the stables, each horse has a handful of grass nuts in the corner to locate.
 Running the horses in each day allows us to see them all moving in order that we can check any that might be unsound, and moving on tracks helps to keep their limbs and feet healthy.